-- 5.9.1 Important Patient Care, Treatment, or Service Need: Temporary privileges may be granted on a case by case basis when an important patient care, treatment, or service need exists that mandates an immediate authorization to practice, for a limited period of time, not to exceed 120 calendar days.
-When granting such privileges, the organized Medical Staff verifies current licensure and current competence. - 5.9.2 Clean Application Awaiting Approval: The expedited credentialing process will be used in this circumstance. - 5.9.3 Special requirements of consultation and reporting may be imposed as part of the granting of temporary privileges.
-Except in unusual circumstances, temporary privileges will not be granted unless the Practitioner has agreed in writing to abide by the Bylaws, rules, and regulations and policies of the Medical Staff and Hospital in all matters relating to his/her temporary privileges.
-Whether or not such written agreement is obtained, these Bylaws, Rules, Regulations, and Policies control all matters relating to the exercise of clinical privileges.
+- 5.8.1 Important Patient Care, Treatment, or Service Need: Temporary privileges may be granted on a case by case basis when an important patient care, treatment, or service need exists that mandates an immediate authorization to practice, for a limited period of time, not to exceed 120 calendar days.
+When granting such privileges, the organized Medical Staff verifies current licensure and current competence. - 5.8.2 Clean Application Awaiting Approval: Temporary privileges may be granted for up to one hundred and twenty (120) calendar days when the new applicant for Medical Staff membership and/or privileges is waiting for review and recommendation by the MEC and approval by the Board.
+Criteria for granting temporary privileges in these circumstances include 1) complete application 2) fully verified application, 3) positive recommendation from the Department Chair, and 4) positive recommendation from the Credentials Committee.
+Additionally, the application must meet the criteria for Category 1, expedited credentialing consideration as noted in section 3 of this manual. - 5.8.3 Special requirements of consultation and reporting may be imposed as part of the granting of temporary privileges.
+Except in unusual circumstances, temporary privileges will not be granted unless the practitioner has agreed in writing to abide by the bylaws, rules, and regulations and policies of the Medical Staff and hospital in all matters relating to their temporary privileges.
+Whether or not such written agreement is obtained, these bylaws, rules, rules, regulations, and policies control all matters relating to the exercise of clinical privileges. - 5.8.4 Termination of temporary privileges: The President or CMO or designee, acting on behalf of the Board and after consultation with the President of the Medical Staff, may terminate any or all of the practitioner's privileges based upon the discovery of any information or the occurrence of any event of a nature which raises questions about a practitioner's privileges.
+When a patient's life or wellbeing is endangered, any person entitled to impose a precautionary suspension under the Medical Staff bylaws may effect the termination.
+In the event of any such termination, the practitioner's patients then will be assigned to another practitioner by the President of the Medical Staff or their designee.
+The wishes of the patient shall be considered, when feasible, in choosing a substitute practitioner.

-- 5.9.4 Termination of temporary privileges: The Hospital President, acting on behalf of the Board and after consultation with the Chief/President of the Medical Staff, may terminate any or all of the Practitioner's privileges based upon the discovery of any information or the occurrence of any event of a nature which raises questions about a Practitioner's privileges.
-When a patient's life or wellbeing is endangered, any person entitled to impose a summary suspension under the Medical Staff Bylaws may effect the termination.
-In the event of any such termination, the Practitioner's patients then will be assigned to another Practitioner by the Chief/President of the Medical Staff or his/her designee.
-The wishes of the patient shall be considered, when feasible, in choosing a substitute Practitioner. - 5.9.5 Rights of the Practitioner with temporary privileges: A practitioner is not entitled to the procedural rights afforded in Part II of these Bylaws (Investigation, Corrective Action, Hearing and Appeal Plan) because his/her request for temporary privileges is refused or because all or any part of his/her temporary privileges are terminated or suspended unless the Practitioner is a Medical Staff Member and the decision is based on clinical incompetence or unprofessional conduct.
+- 5.8.5 Rights of the practitioner with temporary privileges: A practitioner is not entitled to the procedural rights afforded in Part II of these bylaws (Investigation, Corrective Action, Hearing and Appeal Plan) because their request for temporary privileges is refused or because all or any part of their temporary privileges are terminated or suspended unless the decision is based on clinical incompetence or unprofessional conduct. - 5.9 Emergency Privileges: In the case of a medical emergency, any practitioner on the Medical Staff is authorized to do everything possible to save the patient's life or to save the patient from serious harm, to the degree permitted by the practitioner's license, regardless of Department affiliation, staff category, or level of privileges.
+A practitioner exercising emergency privileges is obligated to summon all consultative assistance deemed necessary and to arrange appropriate follow-up.

-5.10 Emergency Privileges: